 Fundraising is essential for Barnabas Fund to make a difference to the lives of our persecuted and suffering brothers and sisters.
 We endeavour to be transparent, open, efficient and ethical in the way we raise funds and in the manner in which we contact supporters.

 Barnabas Fund is registered with the Fundraising Regulator, and fulfils all its requirements.

 You can contact us at any time to opt out of receiving information from us and we will stop mailing you as soon as we receive your request.
 Please note that you may still receive some printed material if the next mailing is already being processed at the time your request is received.

 The Data Protection Act (DPA) and General Data Protection Regulation (GDPR) give you the right:

 We collect web statistics automatically about your visit to our site based on your IP address.
-This information is used to help us track what people are doing on the site so that we can improve it.
-We don’t use this information to identify you as an individual and you will remain anonymous, unless you’re asked to identify yourself by completing a form or an online transaction.
+This information is used to help us track what people are reading on the site so that we can improve it.
+We do not use this information to identify you as an individual and you will remain anonymous, unless you are asked to identify yourself when completing a form to receive our free materials and/or when completing an online transaction.

 Barnabas Fund will review this privacy notice regularly and may update it at any time.
 Please do check this privacy notice from time to time.
 If there are any significant changes in the way we process your personal information, we will ensure it is prominently displayed on our website and/or send you a notification.